orfaig/Course_0510_7951/README.md

 ---

 ## Project Overview
-This repository contains materials and resources for course 0510_7951, focusing on mapping and perception tasks for autonomous robots.
+This repository contains materials and resources for the course, focusing on mapping and perception tasks for autonomous robots.

 ---

 ## Materials Included

 1. **Example Records**
-   - Subset of the **KITTI Dataset** (Records `117`and '0013')
+   - Subset of the **KITTI Dataset** (Records `117`and `013`)
    - Note: This example includes only a partial dataset, not the complete record.

 2. **Pretrained Model**